-Rules Analyzer enables Gainsight Admins to identify the rules which cause failures or identify the inefficiencies in performance.
+Rules Analyzer enables Gainsight Admins to identify the rules which cause failures or identify inefficiencies in performance.
 It also includes recommended actions to improve performance.
 This helps Gainsight Admins to analyze which Rules are broken and need debugging.
-This helps in comparing how a rule is performing and analysing how the rules in an Org are performing by consolidating rules, merging rules and reducing actions.
+This helps analyse how the rules in an Org are performing by consolidating rules, merging rules, and reducing actions.
 Gainsight Admins can also schedule rules for optimum performance.
 The Rules Analyzer contains the following tabs:

 Execution & Audit Trend

-For each report, you can configure the time range using the dropdown field on the top right.
+For each report, you can configure the time range using the dropdown menu in the top right.
 You can also hover over the datapoint of each report to view granular data.
 The type of data displayed depends on the report being viewed.

 Rule Run Time Report

 The graphical Rule Run Time Report displays the total run time for all rules by date.
 You can configure the report to display data from either scheduled rule runs or manual rule runs.

 Each datapoint in the graphical report contains the total rule time in hours, as well as the number of rules ran for that specific date.